confluentinc/ksql/docs/developer-guide/ksqldb-reference/show-topics.md

 For non-compacted topics, for example those normally backing a stream, this number is the _actual_ row count in the topic.

-For compacted topics, for example those normally backing a table, this number is the _maximum_ row count possible in the table.
+For compacted topics, like those normally backing a table, this number is the _maximum_ row

+count possible in the table.
 Key compaction likely mean the _actual_ number of rows is much less.

 Example